Plagiarism and Academic Integrity Policy

 - Using a purchased term paper or other materials.

-- Removing posted or reserved material, or preventing other students from having access to it.
+- Removing posted or reserved material or otherwise preventing other students from having access to it.

 - Fabricating data or inventing or deliberately altering material (for example, citing sources that do not exist).